 We aim to deal with your complaint promptly, nevertheless response times may be impacted by factors outside of our immediate control, for example because of non-availability of information or access to parties we might need to contact.

 We will acknowledge your complaint within two working days of receipt, advising whether we can assist you.
-If we agree to progress your complaint, we will conduct an initial investigation.
+If we agree to progress your complaint, we will conduct an initial investigation and this may require us to obtain more information from you.

 Click a star to rate this content.